 The Holy Grail of Energy Efficiency

 Superconductivity is a remarkable phenomenon that was first observed over a century ago, but only at significantly lower temperatures did any idea of practical application preempt.
 Until the 1960s, scientists speculated that this feat might be possible at even higher temperatures.
 The 2020 discovery by Salamat and colleagues of the room-temperature superconductor intrigued the scientific world in part because the technology supports electrical flow without resistance, which means that power flowing through a circuit can be infinitely driven without energy loss.
-This could have major implications for energy storage and transmission, supporting everything from better cell phone batteries to a more efficient power grid.
+This might have major implications for energy storage and transmission, supporting everything from better cell phone batteries to a more efficient power grid.

 “The global energy crisis is showing no signs of abating and costs are rising in part because of the US power grid, which loses an estimated $30 billion annually due to inefficiencies in current technology,” Salamat said.
 “For societal change we need to be at the forefront of technology, and the work being done today is, I believe, at the forefront of tomorrow’s solutions.”